Contributing

 Thank you for your interest in contributing to the QMCPy package!

-branch and issues using a template from .github/ISSUE_TEMPLATE/
+Please submit pull requests to the develop branch and issues using a template from .github/ISSUE_TEMPLATE/

 If you develop a new component please consider writing a blog for qmcpy.org